View Other Content

 2014 – Ex-reds left-winger Albert Riera signed a pre-contract agreement with Udinese, although he was sacked after just four months in Italy after allegedly attending a poker tournament rather than playing in a match!

 2011 – Dani Pacheco joined Norwich City on loan, while keeper Brad Jones moved to Derby County on a temporary basis.
 Pacheco struck twice in six outings as they were promoted to the top flight, while Jones turned out on seven occasions for the Rams.
 On the same day, Pacheco played for Spain Under-21’s for the first time in their 3-2 friendly defeat to France in Reims.
-Meanwhile, Jordan Henderson was on target while winning his sixth and last cap at this level as a Sunderland player.
+Meanwhile, Jordan Henderson was on target while winning his sixth and last cap at this level as a Sunderland player, as Daniel Sturridge netted his last goal at this level.
 England thumped Denmark 4-0 in Viborg.

 Down the Banks

 1961 - Inside-forward Alan Banks bagged his sixth and final reds goal as we were held to a 1-1 draw at Anfield by Plymouth Argyle in our Second Division encounter.

 1976 - Ray Kennedy, Phil Neal and Phil Thompson all debuted in England’s 2-1 defeat of Wales in Wrexham, with Kennedy netting.
 Kevin Keegan was captain for the first time, and Ray Clemence and Joey Jones also played.